drorata/mwe-jupyter-docker/README.md

 docker run -p 8888:8888 mwe-jupyter-docker
 ```

-If you want to try out this image without cloning this repository, you should be able to pull it from [https://hub.docker.com/r/drorata/mwe-jupyter-docker/](Docker hub).
+If you want to try out this image without cloning this repository, you should be able to pull it from [Docker hub](https://hub.docker.com/r/drorata/mwe-jupyter-docker/).

 # The files: